Sleep Apnea Devices

 HERBST is another appliance that repositions the mandible in a more protrusive position.
 It features two telescopic arms that attach the top and bottom pieces, allowing the user to open and close their mouth as well as move their jaw from side to side.
 Medicare covers the HERBST appliance.

 Other types of oral appliances that are available include the Somnodent, EMA, and Narval.
-Dr. Stein and his patients work together in selecting an appliance that will yield the best results.
+Drs.
+Stein and their patients work together in selecting an appliance that will yield the best results.

 Tongue-Retaining Devices (TRD)